-It is worth noting that Chazal et al. [10] and Attali et al. [2] have extended the results of Nivogi et al. to a large class of compact subsets of Euclidean space.
-Specifically, [10] shows that the offset $K^{\beta}$ of a compact set K is homotopy equivalent to the offset $K^{\prime \alpha}$ of another compact set $K^{\prime}$ , for sufficiently small $\beta > 0$ , if $\alpha$ satisfies some inequality involving the $\mu$ -reach of K' and the Hausdorff distance between K and K'; [2] shows that the offset $X^{\eta}$ of a compact set X is homotopy equivalent to the Čech (respectively the Rips) complex of certain radius of a point cloud P in X if some inequality involving $\eta$ , the radius and the $\mu$ -reach of X holds.
-Compared to the result of [10] and [2], the one in this paper only deals with compact manifolds with boundary.
+It is worth noting that Chazal et al. [19] and Attali et al. [20] have extended the results of Niyogi et al. to a large class of compact subsets of Euclidean space.
+Specifically, [19] shows that the offset K^{β} of a compact set K is homotopy equivalent to the offset K'^{α} of another compact set K', for sufficiently small $\beta > 0$, if α satisfies some inequality involving the μ -reach of K' and the Hausdorff distance between K and K'; [20] shows that the offset X^{η} of a compact set X is homotopy equivalent to the Čech (respectively the Rips) complex of certain radius of a point cloud P in X if some inequality involving η , the radius and the μ -reach of X holds.
+Compared to the result of [19] and [20], the one in this paper only deals with compact manifolds with boundary.
 However, our result does have its own advantages.
-First of all, the topological equivalence between the offset of data points and the manifold we get here is a deformation retract, which is stronger than homotopy equivalence derived in [10] and [2].
-Next, we get a probability estimate for the topological equivalence which is not provided in [10] and [2].
-Last but not least, it appears that there are elementary cases of data on manifolds with boundary where the result in [10] does not apply, as the parameters associated with the data are completely outside the scope of [10, Theorem 4.6] and [2, Theorem 13 and 14].
+First of all, the topological equivalence between the offset of data points and the manifold we get here is a deformation retract, which is stronger than homotopy equivalence derived in [19] and [20].
+Next, we get a probability estimate for the topological equivalence which is not provided in [19] and [20].
+Last but not least, it appears that there are elementary cases of data on manifolds with boundary where the result in [19] does not apply, as the parameters associated with the data are completely outside the scope of [19, Theorem 4.6] and [20, Theorem 13 and 14].
 A scenario is discussed in Section 3 (Example 3.4), where our Theorems 3.1 and 3.2 become applicable and work well.
+Finally, Turner [21] has also studied the reconstruction problem of compact sets with point clouds from the perspective of deformation retraction.
+Specifically, given two compact sets, one is a finite point cloud sampled from the other, [21, Theorem 4.3] gives a sufficient condition for when certain offsets of these two compact sets are homotopic in terms of the absence of μ -critical points in an annular region.
+We demonstrate in Example 3.4 that there exist scenarios that are outside the scope of [21, Theorem 4.3] where our results are applicable.